Ridwan718/DevOps-training/README.md

 Hello,
-This is a journal for my journey into the world of DevOps.
+This is a journal of my journey into the world of DevOps.
 Thank you!